My dog has a large open wound and my veterinarian recommended leaving it open to heal rather than repairing it with sutures. Why is this?

 Wounds vary according to:

-3. Level of contamination - clean (surgical) wounds, contaminated (infected), etc.
+Level of contamination - clean (surgical) wounds, contaminated (infected)

 What will be done for my dog's wound?

-Abscesses (collection of pus that has accumulated in a cavity) may be lanced and cleaned under anesthesia and then left open in order to allow proper drainage and prevent the further build up of infection.
+Abscesses may be lanced and cleaned under heavy sedation or anesthesia.
+A latex drain will be placed to prevent the wound from closing too quickly in order to allow proper drainage and prevent the further build-up of infection.

 "Wherever possible a wound will be closed and sutured in order to speed healing."

 Your veterinarian may need to anesthetize your dog to remove foreign material and dead tissue from the wound.
-If the wound cannot be surgically closed, your veterinarian will apply a protective bandage if this is possible.
-Your dog will receive oral or injectable antibiotics and pain medications as appropriate.
-In almost all cases, your dog will be sent home with a prescription of antibiotics for you to administer.
+If the wound cannot be surgically closed, your veterinarian may apply a protective bandage if this is possible.
+Your dog will receive oral or injectable antibiotics (such as amoxicillin-clavulanate or cefazolin).

 How will I need to care for this open wound?